Timeline: Key Events in the Babri Masjid – Ram Mandir Controversy

 September 30th 2010: Allahabad HC splits land in three ways – The High Court delivers its judgment, dividing the land between three parties: one third for the Sunni Wakf Board, one third for the Nirmohi Akhara and one third to Ram Lalla Virajman.

 The HC allotted the dome of the demolished Babri Masjid, under which the makeshift temple currently stands, to the Hindus.
 The structure was demolished by a group of Karsevaks on December 6, 1992.
 The nearby Ram Chabutra and Sita Rasoi also went to the Nirmohi Akhara.
-The one-third share of the Sunni Wakf Board comprise the outer courtyard of the disputed land.
+The one-third share of the Sunni Wakf Board comprises the outer courtyard of the disputed land.

 May 2011: Supreme Court stays Allahabad High Court ruling – The SC admits a batch of petitions filed by all parties.
 A Division Bench of Aftam Alam and R.M.
 Lodha JJ term the High Court Judgment as “strange”.
-RM Lodha observs “a new dimension has been given by the High Court as the decree of partition was not sought by the parties.
+RM Lodha observes “a new dimension has been given by the High Court as the decree of partition was not sought by the parties.
 It was not prayed for by anyone.
 It has to be stayed.
 It’s a strange order.
-How can a decree for partition be passed when none of the parties had prayed for it?..”
+How can a decree for partition be passed when none of the parties had prayed for it?”

 March 21th 2017: Former Chief Justice Khehar suggests an out of court settlement among all parties.